 History and physical

 The first step in diagnosing necrotizing enterocolitis is a thorough history and physical examination.
 Your child’s physician will look at the belly to see if it is large and extended, an indication of gas in the intestine.
-The doctor may place a stethoscope on the belly to listen for bowel sounds.
-Looking for redness or other color changes around the belly can help with the diagnosis.
+The doctor may look for redness or other color changes around the belly can help with the diagnosis.

 The medical history is another important part of the early diagnosis.
 You will be asked about how often your baby has a bowel movement.
 Is there a red color that could be blood in the stool?
 Have you noticed changes in energy level?
 Is your baby feeding well?